Agungvpzz/Basket-Analysis/README.md

 https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci/

-## Concepts
+## Metrics
 - **Support**
-Support measures how frequently an association rule happens in a dataset.
+  - Support measures how frequently an association rule happens in a dataset.

 - **Confidence**
   - Confidence measures how strong an association rule is.
-  - That is to say, in market basket analysis terms, how likely is a second product to be present in the basket if the first is.
+  - That is to say, in market basket analysis terms, how likely is a second product to be present in the basket if the first is?
   - Confidence(A→B) = Support(A∪B)/Support(A)×100%
   - Confidence(B→A) = Support(A∪B)/Support(B)×100%